The Far Country, directed by Anthony Mann (1954)

 Home on the range?
 Not this cowboy.
 Looking at the Western landscape, Stewart sees neither beauty nor harmony, only obstacles and threats to his plans.
-Moreover, to Stewart, the citizens peopling this forlorn country—whether individually or in the packs they tend to prefer—are predators, except to the extent they are decent, home-loving folk in which case they are prey.
+Moreover, to Stewart, the citizens peopling this forlorn country, whether individually or ganged-up, are predators—except to the extent they are decent, home-loving folk, in which case they are prey.

 In some part we understand that the Stewart character’s sensibility is a product of his experience.
-He has lived in the West, has endured and—at least for now—has overcome its many dangers.
-In three of the five films we are also made aware of specific past incidents that have nudged him toward the deep end.
+He has roamed the West, has endured and—at least for now—has overcome its many dangers.
+In three of the five films, we are also made aware of specific past incidents that have nudged him toward the deep end.
 In Winchester ’73 (1950), Stewart’s brother has murdered their father.
 In Bend of the River (1952), Stewart is trying to renounce not only an outlaw past but a lingering fondness for that past.
-And in The Man from Laramie (1955), he’s chasing the ne’er do well who armed the band of Indians that killed his brother.
+And in The Man from Laramie (1955), he’s chasing the ne’er-do-well who armed the band of Native Americans that killed his brother.

 A harsh environment and past trauma may have helped make the man who he is.
-But in each of the five movies we sense that there is something more, an in-born, elemental quality which, even more than the environmental and historical forces, alienates and isolates the Stewart character from the rest of humanity.
+But in each of the five movies, we sense that there is something more elemental at work, an in-born quality that, even more than the environmental and historical forces, alienates and isolates the Stewart character from the rest of humanity.
 It’s the alienation that Stewart evokes in each performance, most vividly in the Naked Spur (1953), which makes these movies so compelling despite stereotypical supporting characters and good but not great storylines.

-In The Far Country (1954) Stewart plays Jeff Webster, a cowboy who with his much older sidekick Ben (Walter Brennan), plans to take a herd of cattle from Wyoming to Alaska.
+In The Far Country, Stewart plays Jeff Webster, a cowboy who with his much older sidekick Ben (Walter Brennan), plans to drive a herd of cattle from Wyoming to Alaska.
 Once there, the two men will sell the herd and use the proceeds to buy a ranch in Utah where they can settle down.

-As the story unfolds, we wait in vain for some explanation for why Jeff is as he is: a loner, disdainful of community and of any sort of dependent relationship, leery of any weakness within himself—which is how Jeff conceives any sort of tender emotion—possessed of a driving need to dominate any group of which he is a part, able with a gun and more than willing to use one.
-Within the timeframe of the picture Jeff kills at least nine men and we have no reason to doubt his assertion that his present proficiency is solidly grounded in past practice.
+As the story unfolds, we wait in vain for some explanation of why Jeff is as he is: a loner, disdainful of community and of any sort of dependent relationship, leery of any weakness within himself, possessed of a driving need to dominate any group of which he is a part, able with a gun and more than willing to use one.
+Within the timeframe of the picture, Jeff kills at least nine men, and we have no reason to doubt his assertion that his present proficiency is solidly grounded in past practice.

-The impediments Jeff encounters in his quest to reach Alaska are of a sort familiar to Western movies fan.
+The impediments Jeff encounters in his quest to reach Alaska are of a sort familiar to fans of Western movies.
 Jeff’s aggression, paranoia, and selfishness, which dictate his reaction to these impediments, are another matter.
-(Now and again an annoyingly emotive score plays under the dialog, apparently trying to convince the viewer that Jeff’s harsh words do not reflect his true feelings.)

-The movie begins with a cattle drive, Jeff and four hired hands pushing the herd from Wyoming to Seattle where Ben and an Alaska-bound ship are waiting.
-Along the way two of the hired hands quit the drive and make off with some number of cattle.
-It is never clear whether this action constitutes rustling or the urge to escape a nut-job boss, with the cattle taken as payment for work done to date.
-Jeff responds to this betrayal, whatever its character, by running down and killing the two departed drovers and confiscating the guns of the survivors who he forces to complete the trip.
+The movie begins with the cattle drive.
+Jeff and four hired hands are pushing the herd toward Seattle where Ben and an Alaska-bound ship are waiting.
+Along the way two of the hirelings quit the drive and make off with some number of cattle.
+It is never clear whether this action constitutes rustling or the urge to escape a nut-job boss, taking the cattle in payment for work done to date.
+Jeff responds to this betrayal, whatever its character, by running down and killing the two departed drovers and confiscating the guns of the other two, whom he forces to complete the trip.
 At the Seattle dock Jeff returns the guns to the survivors, both of whom clearly hate Jeff.
-He urges them to draw so that he can kill them, but they decline the offer.
+He urges them to draw so that he can legally kill them, but they decline the offer.

 After the cattle are loaded and the ship has loosed its moorings, the surviving drovers yell to the ship’s captain that Jeff is a murderer.
-Captain and crew seek to make an arrest but Jeff finds his way to the stateroom of Ronda (Ruth Roman), the tale’s would-be sexpot.
-Ronda is immediately smitten with Jeff and hides him from the authorities.
+Captain and crew seek to make an arrest, but Jeff finds his way to the stateroom of Ronda (Ruth Roman) who is immediately smitten with Jeff and hides him from the authorities.
 Ronda’s kindness arouses Jeff’s suspicion rather than his gratitude.
 In his world, no one ever acts except from selfish motives, and Jeff can’t quite make out what Ronda’s may be.

-Once the ship docks in Skagway, the captain tries to extort a surcharge from Ben before unloading the cattle.
+Once the ship docks in Skagway, the captain attempts to extort a surcharge from Ben before unloading the cattle.
 While Ben quarrels with the captain, Jeff emerges from hiding and drives the cattle off the ship.
-The herd stampedes through downtown Skagway interrupting the imminent hanging of two miscreants by Mr. Gannon (John McIntire), the town’s self-appointed chief law officer and principle businessman.
+The herd stampedes through downtown Skagway interrupting the imminent hanging of two miscreants by Mr. Gannon (John McIntire), the town’s self-appointed chief law officer as well as its principal businessman.

 The gunfight is averted through the intervention of French-Canadian gamine Renee (Corinne Calvet) who jumps between the two men.
-Now without resources, Jeff and Ben decide that the only way to get together a poke is to join the prospectors headed north to the diggings up around Dawson.
-In contrast with corrupt and lawless Skagway, Dawson is depicted as a model of peace, goodwill, and harmony.
-The northern city’s principle business is the Hash House where, served by salt-of-the-earth owners Hominy and Grits, decent folk congregate and recuperate from their honest labors.
+Jeff retreats.
+Now without resources, he and Ben decide that the only way to get together a poke is to join the prospectors headed north to the diggings up around Dawson.
+In contrast with corrupt and lawless Skagway, Dawson is depicted as a model community, peaceful and mutually supportive.
+The northern city’s principal business is the Hash House where, served by salt-of-the-earth owners Hominy and Grits, decent folk congregate and recuperate from their honest labors.

-Unfortunately, Mr. Gannon, who seeks to expand his evil empire, has his eye on Dawson where Ronda has already opened a Skagway-style saloon in competition with the Hash House.
-Jeff, meanwhile, has stolen his herd back from Gannon and brought it to Dawson where he puts it up for bid.
-Jeff doesn’t give community virtue a second thought in selling the whole herd to Ronda who outbids cash-strapped Hominy.
+Unfortunately, Mr. Gannon, seeking to expand his evil empire, has his eye on Dawson where Ronda has already opened a Skagway-style saloon in competition with the Hash House.
+Jeff, meanwhile, has stolen his herd back from Gannon and brought it to Dawson where he puts it up for sale.
+Hominy, of the Hash House, and Ronda are the only bidders.
+Jeff doesn’t give the women’s relative virtues a second thought in choosing to sell the whole herd to Ronda.
+She’s offered him more money.
 If the prospectors’ hunger for beef leads every one of them to abandon the Hash House in favor of Ronda’s better provisioned and gaudier premises, such is life.

-Now that the cattle are sold and their pockets filled with loot, Ben reminds Jeff that it’s time to head for Utah and that little ranch of their dreams.
-Jeff tells Ben to pound sand.
+Now that the cattle are sold and their pockets filled with loot, Ben reminds Jeff that it’s time to head for Utah and that little ranch they’ve dreamed about for so long.
+Jeff tells Ben to forget it.
 Turns out he’s caught the gold fever and aims to stick around and do some prospecting.
-Though without any discussion of splitting the proceeds of their cattle sale, Jeff tells Ben he’s free to leave if those are his druthers.
-Completely dependent, Ben has no choice but to stick around.
+Jeff tells Ben he’s free to leave if those are his druthers, but without offering to split the proceeds of their cattle sale.
+Ben, penniless and completely dependent, has no choice but to stick around.

 Meanwhile, Gannon’s heavies have started drifting into Dawson, jumping claims and killing those prospectors cheeky enough to kick up a fuss.
-The town’s good-folks together with Ben urge Jeff’s intervention, but Jeff doesn’t see how taking on this role would serve his self-interest.
+The Hash House folks, together with Ben, urge Jeff’s intervention, but Jeff doesn’t see how taking on this role would serve his self-interest.
 In fact, with the bad guys now present in force, Jeff decides it’s time to hightail it out of Dawson and leave the locals to their own devices.
-He and Ben leave in the dead of night but garrulous old Ben, while provisioning in town prior to departure, has betrayed both their plan and their route.
-Gannon’s men pursue the pair, kill Ben, and badly would Jeff, leaving him for dead.
+He and Ben leave in the dead of night but garrulous old Ben, while provisioning in town, has betrayed both their plan and their route.
+Gannon’s men pursue the pair, kill Ben, and badly wound Jeff, leaving him for dead.